kddial/twitter-fav/README.md

 ## twitter-fav ##
 A client that reads and displays favourite tweets from a local JSON file.

 Note: This README is in Markdown language.
-Best viewed at https://gist.github.com/kddial/5298130

 #### Team members ####
 Peter Le Bek - c2lebekp